zoe-jpeg/zoe-jpeg/README.md

 - 👋🏾 Hi, I’m Zoë
-- 👀 Interested in software development, aerospace engineering & full-stack web-development
+- 👀 Interested in software development & aerospace engineering
-- 🌱 Currently learning Python and Javascript
+- 🌱 Currently working Python and learning Golang & Javascript
-- 📫 How to reach me- thezoebryant@gmail.com
+- 📫 How to reach me - zoemibryant@gmail.com

 <!---
 zoe-jpeg/zoe-jpeg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.